-Digital Citizenship: Use of personal devices is not allowed during direct instruction or in class activities.
-Students are expected to have devices off and handed in during class.
-Arrangements will be made for use of school division devices for projects or media related assignments.
+Digital Citizenship: As per Manitoba's Ban on Devices in School, use of personal devices is not allowed during direct instruction or in class activities.
+A hand in bin is available as are plugs for charging devices during class time.
+School devices will be provided for projects or media related assignments

-"All members of the Swan Valley School Division community are expected to use digital technology in a safe, respectful, responsible and ethical manner.
+"All members of the Swan Valley School Division community are expected to use digital technology in a safe, respectful, responsible and ethical manner."
 SVSD devices are to be used in the classroom for learning.
+Students are encouraged to use personal devices only as supported by the classroom teacher for positive education benefits and guided classroom instruction.

 Learning, respect, responsibility and safety are our guiding principles.
-If any of these four values are compromised the issue will be addressed.
+If any of these four values are compromised the issue needs to be addressed.

-• Respect for self, others, property.

-• Positive work habits and attitude.
+- Respect yourself, others, property and the learning environment. - Positive work habits and attitude.
 Arrive prepared, rested and ready to engage in the class activities and content.
-Completed assignments, organized binders and use of a planner will help reduce anxiety.

-• The quality and retention of your work is more important than the quantity of what you "do."
+Completed assignments, organized binders and use of a planner will help reduce anxiety. - The quality and retention of your work is more important than the quantity of what you "do."
 Therefore, intrinsic motivation (internal desire to do well) will serve you better than extrinsic motivation (reward and punishment).
 Set goals for yourself and find ways to make your learning personal and relevant to your life and your future.

-• Honesty.
+- Honesty.
 Copying from the internet or any other source that is not your own, or failing to document a borrowed source is plagiarism.
 Plagiarism is not honest or acceptable.
-Consequences will involve your teacher and school administration.
+Consequences will involve your teacher and school administration. - Punctual attendance.

-• Punctual attendance.
 All classes are compulsory.
 Attendance will be recorded at the beginning of each class period.
-Those students not in attendance will be recorded T (truant) until their arrival within a reasonable amount of time.

-• Please plan your extracurricular and work commitments outside class time.
+Those students not in attendance will be recorded T (truant) until their arrival within a reasonable amount of time. - Please plan your extracurricular and work commitments outside class time.
 If you know that you will be away from class ahead of time please let your teacher know and make arrangements for missed work.
-Hair, nails and tanning appointments are not valid reasons to miss class.

-• Students who miss class for any reason are responsible for all material covered in their absence.
-I will be here for assistance, however, it is up to the student to obtain materials/assignments/notes ahead of time or from classmates, notes, teams, etc.

-• Students must make up a missed test or quiz on the first day returning back to school or at a time arranged previously with the instructor.
+Hair, nails and tanning appointments are not valid reasons to miss class. - Students who miss class for any reason are responsible for all material covered in their absence.
+I will be here for assistance, however, it is up to the student to obtain materials/assignments/notes ahead of time or from classmates, notes, teams, etc. - Students must make up a missed test or quiz on the first day returning back to school or at a time arranged previously with the instructor.
 Special consideration will only be given to exceptional circumstances such as extended illness or compassionate reasons with verification of absences.